Matt Bomer: Early life and education

 Matthew Staton Bomer was born in Webster Groves, Missouri, to Elizabeth Macy (née Staton) and John O'Neill Bomer IV.
 His father, a Dallas Cowboys draft pick, played for the team from 1972 to 1974.
-Matt Bomer has a sister, Megan Bomer, and a brother, Neill Bomer, who is an engineer.
-Bomer credits his own parents for being understanding when they sensed their young child was a little different from other kids.
-"I've always had an active imagination," says Bomer.
+Matt has a sister, Megan, and a brother, Neill, who is an engineer.
+Bomer credits his parents for being understanding when they sensed their child was slightly different from his peers.
+"I've always had an active imagination", says Bomer.
 He is a distant cousin to American singer Justin Timberlake.
 Bomer's family is of English, Welsh, Scottish, Irish, Swiss-German and French descent.

 Bomer was raised in Spring, Texas, and attended Klein High School; he was a classmate of Lee Pace and Lynn Collins.
-In high school, Bomer followed in his dad's footsteps.
-He played wide receiver and defensive back for his school's football team before deciding to concentrate on acting.
+In high school, Bomer played wide receiver and defensive back for his school's football team before deciding to concentrate on acting.

-At age 17, he made his professional stage debut as Young Collector in a production of Tennessee Williams A Streetcar Named Desire staged by the Alley Theatre in downtown Houston.
-He also appeared in a 1998 production of Joseph and the Amazing Technicolor Dreamcoat at the Utah Shakespeare Festival in Cedar City, Utah.
-Speaking about his first role in a production, Bomer said:
+At age 17, he made his stage debut as Young Collector in a production of Tennessee Williams's A Streetcar Named Desire staged by the Alley Theatre in downtown Houston.
+He also appeared in a 1998 production of Joseph and the Amazing Technicolor Dreamcoat and Romeo and Juliet at the Utah Shakespeare Festival in Cedar City, Utah.

-I started acting professionally when I was 17.
-I quit the team and did a production of A Streetcar Named Desire at the Alley Theatre in Houston.
-I used to drive down at the end of the school day, do the show, do my homework during intermission and drive an hour back to Spring to go to school the next day.

-Bomer attended Carnegie Mellon University with fellow actor Joe Manganiello and graduated with a Bachelor of Fine Arts degree in 2001.
+Bomer received his Bachelor of Fine Arts degree in drama at Carnegie Mellon University in 2000.
 In 1999, Bomer worked as a bartender while spending a year living in Galway, Ireland.